Are Sleep Disorders Genetic?

 Sleep difficulties are linked to both biological and psychological problems.
 Sleep problems can both contribute to or exacerbate mental health conditions and can also be a symptom of other mental health conditions.
 They can also be passed down genetically, affecting offspring with similar symptoms.
 Therefore, sleep disorders can be either psychological or biological.

 If you have questions about genetics and how they may be related to sleep disorders, come to Koala® Center For Sleep & TMJ Disorders to find the answers you need.
 Our kind and compassionate professionals are dedicated to providing the highest level of care for every patient.
 Trust our sleep specialists with your questions and concerns.
-We have locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 We look forward to serving you!